denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 to mobilize against censorship or surveillance is in peril when such mechanisms operate at a microscopic scale, requiring specialized skills and tools for interpretation.
 A tactical response requires not just the awareness of one's history, but training and advocacy efforts.
-Laminate text presents specialized challenge to the practice of literary hermeneutics.
+Laminate texts present a specialized challenge to the practice of literary hermeneutics.
 How does critical interpretive practice persist in conditions where readers can no longer rely on the continuing stability of the medium?
 The theoretical problem